How to Remove Semi-Permanent Hair Dye From Skin

 26th Apr 2023

-Dying your hair can be a messy process and will sometimes leave you with unwanted stains on your scalp and hands.
-Over the years we’ve learned a few tips and tricks to remove hair dye stains quickly.
-Luckily enough, you should have most of them in the cupboard at home!
+Luckily enough, you should have most of the below in your cupboards at home!
 Please use these tips with caution and be very careful when using any harmful products near sensitive areas and especially the eyes.

 Alcohol (Over 18’s only!)